swIMPSWIG-based Interfaces for Mathematical Programming |

 swIMP is available for download at the Sourceforge project page.

 swIMP is in beta-state and has been tested with a quite comprehensive test suite.
-We would be very much interested if you encounter any bugs are difficulties with the API as we would like to ensure that the quality is optimum before declaring production readiness.
+We would be very much interested if you encounter any bugs or difficulties with the API as we would like to ensure that the quality is optimum before declaring the code ready for production.

 The usual